Steve Haworth (American football)

-Steve Haworth (September 19, 1961 – December 8, 1998) was a Filipino-born American professional football defensive back.
-He played college football for the Oklahoma Sooners from 1979 to 1982.
+Steve Haworth (September 19, 1961 – December 8, 1998) was a Filipino-born American professional football player.
+A defensive back, he played college football for the Oklahoma Sooners from 1979 to 1982.
 After college, he was selected by the Houston Oilers in the sixth round of the 1983 NFL draft, but did not make the team.
 He joined the Atlanta Falcons midway through the 1983 season and played with them through 1984.

 Early life

 Haworth was born on September 19, 1961, in Manila, the Philippines.
 He later moved to the U.S., attending Durant High School in Oklahoma where he played football.
 A defensive back and split end, he helped Durant to a runner-up finish at the 2A state championships as a senior in 1978.
 That year, Haworth recorded 59 unassisted tackles, six interceptions and five forced fumbles on defense, along with 11 receptions for 300 yards on offense.
 He was named all-state for his performance.
 He was ranked the top defensive back in the state and signed to play college football for the Oklahoma Sooners.